Saunter Sojourners

 I was so happy to see Susan pull into Cooley Garden’s for City Saunter’s first Photo Walk on June 21, 2011.
 Susan is a fellow photographer that enjoys sharing her gorgeous photos of her two adorable kids.
 When not enjoying her passion she is deeply involved with her other passion; teaching.
 Susan is one of many outstanding teachers in the Lansing school district.
 She is also a fellow Eastern Quaker from the class of 1988 and is often assisting me with alumni activities as an alumni committee member.

 My father in law J. Patrick O’Meara has joined me on two walks; A Simple Walk for Peace and A Walk in the Park.
 Mr. O’Meara, as I knew him while a student at Otto Middle School, has a Ph.D in education from MSU.
 He was a renowned teacher of history for 38 years at Otto.
 Nine years later I became his first child-in-law.
-I then renamed him to Pat, but after a while of the two Pats confusion I again renamed him to Dad O. My father in law is the type of man that I wish there was a lesson book to teach all young men how to act.
+I then renamed him to Pat, but after a while of the two Pats confusion I again renamed him to Dad O. My father in law is the type of man who I wish there was a lesson book to teach all young men how to act.
 He is loyal and committed to the many areas he feels strongly about, especially his family.
 There is a strength in him that is beyond admirable.
 I am very fortunate that his oldest son, my Patrick, has many of these qualities as well.
 I always appreciate the love and support they both have given to me and this project.

 Emanuele Berry has actually joined me on my walks twice now.
 The first was July 2011 and covered in my blog Summer Storm.
 Emanuele is the news director for MSU’s IMPACT 89 FM student radio.
 Our July walk was an interactive interview; we walked, she asked questions about my project.
 That interview ran on the air later that month Click to listen to interview.
 At the beginning of this year Emanuele got back in contact with me for another interview.
 This one will air on Focal Point another MSU student produced news cast.
 It’s always exciting to get contacted by the media.
 It’s even more exciting when they join me for my walks!